Legb4/HeliX/readme.md

 **Disclaimer:**

 HeliX is currently experimental software.
-While it implements strong E2EE principles, it has not undergone a formal security audit.
+While it implements strong E2EE principles including PFS, it has not undergone a formal security audit.
 Use it at your own risk.
 The security of your communication depends heavily on the correct setup, the security of the devices used, the secure exchange of user identifiers, and trusting the `mkcert` local Certificate Authority if you install it.

 ---